 We value transparency in internal and external relations, as any unethical behaviour may expose us to risk of reputational damage and financial loss.
-Our Code of Conduct contains clear guidelines regarding the business behaviour of our employees, including a no-tolerance approach towards bribes, corruption and other unethical acts.
+Our Code of Conduct contains clear guidelines regarding the business behaviour of our employees, including a zero-tolerance of bribes, corruption and other unethical acts.